 But this completely misunderstands how the relationship works.
 Access to the market is only a fractional part of what makes it tick.
-Like all good and healthy relationships, the adviser-client relationship is based on communication, empathy and a desire to understand and learn about the other party.
+Like all good and healthy relationships, the adviser-client relationship is based on communication, empathy and a desire to understand and learn about the client.
 Nowhere is this more important than in financial advice, where every one of us will have a perfectly unique combination of personality, outlook, circumstances and aspirations which it’s the financial adviser’s job to recognise and work with.

 Technology isn’t going to replace that and, actually, it can help advisers be better at building relationships, more skilled at learning about their clients and ultimately, more successful in providing them with an excellent service.